songli/BioinformaticCourse/WorkWithHKSP.md

 ## 3. Running jobs on HokieSpeed

-Introducing Advanced Research Computing [see](http://www.arc.vt.edu/)
+Introducing Advanced Research Computing [see this link](http://www.arc.vt.edu/)

 The HPC model:
-* you login to head node, copy your data and script over.
+* you login to head node, copy your data and scripts over.
 * you submit your job request by a shell [script] (http://www.arc.vt.edu/resources/hpc/docs/hokiespeed_qsub_example.sh).
 * a schedular will allocate appropriate resource for your job.
 * the job will run in one or more compute nodes.